VojtaHavlicek/AlphaZero-Piskvorky/README.md

 3. Evaluate the neural net and promote the model if it did better.
     * How many self play games to choose for evaluation?
-        - Use at least 50-100 games to compare the new model to the current.
+        - Use at least 50 games to compare the new model to the current.
+The code uses symmetry augmentation by ~8x factor.
-        - If the new model wins more than 55-60%, promote it as the new best.
+        - If the new model wins more than 55%, promote it as the new best.
-        - This can be adaptive (using Elo ratings or statistical significance testing)
+        - This can be adaptive (TODO: using Elo ratings or statistical significance testing)

 4. Value and Policy head
     * AlphaZero's neural net predicts two things for any given position: